 #3 Easier to enjoy both sunrise and sunset

 Enjoying both sunrise and sunset in Wadi Rum can be challenging.
 But during autumn you can enjoy both easily.
 You don’t have to get up ‘in the middle of the night’ to enjoy the sunrise.
 The sun rises between 6.15 and 6.30 AM and the sunsets between 4.30 and 7 PM in autumn.
 In our blog’ Sunset in Wadi Rum: the feast of endless changing colors‘, you can read more about sunset time.

 In autumn, thousands of migrating birds pass by Wadi Rum desert.
 Among them are many birds of prey like Steppe Eagles, Steppe Buzzards, and Honey Buzzards.
 But also storks, pelicans and many others.
 They take refuge in the Wadi Rum desert for resting and feeding.
 If you are a birdwatcher, Wadi Rum desert is a great place to be in autumn.
 Read more on birds in our blog ‘bird watching in Wadi Rum desert‘.

 #5 Start of the trekking season

 From mid-October, conditions are excellent for trekking.
-The daytime temperatures are pleasant.
-The summer dust is gone.
-And the skies are clear.
-Although the days get shorter than in summer, we still have plenty of time each day to walk through canyons and valleys and scramble/hike up mountains.
+The daytime temperatures are pleasant, the summer dust is gone, and the skies are clear.
+Although the days are shorter than in summer, we still have plenty of time each day to walk through canyons and valleys and scramble/hike up mountains.
 During our 5-day trekking, you will see all major sites in the protected area.
-Our 9-day trekking will bring you to the more remote areas.
-This year we will introduce two trekking specials.
-Keep an eye on our website and/or Facebook to see the launch of these programs.
-We are sure you don’t want to miss out on these!
+Or you can join our shorter 3-day trekking.